-Progressive Web Application has been well-known for its ultra-fast speed and powerful features.
-It brings smooth app-like performance to websites and is an excellent alternative to native app development.
-But do you know why PWA stands out as the on-trend technology that any merchant wants to have?
-The answer lies in the innovative architecture that effectively provides dynamic web pages while increasing user experience.
-Let’s dig deeper into the remarkable progressive web app architecture.
+But do you know what component makes PWA’s outstanding features?
+The answer is the innovative architecture that effectively provides dynamic web pages while increasing user experience.
+Let’s dig deeper into the progressive web app architecture.

 What Is A Progressive Web Application?